ricoloic/oop/README.md

   # CREATING AN INSTANCE #

-  admin EQUAL TO NEW user : name "rico suave" / age 19 / gender "Alien" :
+  admin EQUAL TO NEW user : name "rico suave" / age 19 / gSTOPer "Alien" :

   USE print_properties FROM admin